LearnixOS/learnixos.github.io/content/about/_index.md

 - Can be pre-configured with i3 or Cinnamon desktop.

-- Offers binary-based packages by default, with source-based packages being an encouraged option.
+- Offers source-based packages from our own repo.

-- Uses a modified version of Portage as its package manager, great for those who are interested in source-based distro
+- Uses our own custom package manager pms, great for those who are interested in source-based distro.

 - Is licensed with GPL-3.0.
-We embraces open source 🔥
+We embraces open source! 🔥

 ---